CSE232-MSU/CSE232/labs/lab05.md

 &nbsp;

 For easier reading, the letters are typically sorted.
 Napier allowed for redundant occurrences of letters, though he acknowledged that there is a normal form that has no repeats.
-He described this as the _extended_ (repeated) vs. _abbreviated_ (no repeats) form.
+He described this as the _extended_ (repeated) vs. _abbreviated_ (no repeats and sorted) form.
 To create the abbreviated form, any pair of letters can be reduced to a single occurrence of the next "higher letter".
 For example:

 <div align="center">
 <img src=